decentraland/adr/RFC/RFC-9-on-chain-validators.md

 ### Ethereum & Polygon block numbers

 Each entity deployment has a timestamp.
 We get the block number for that timestamp by using [subgraphs](https://github.com/decentraland/ethereum-blocks) per each chain.
-It is not possible to get a block number by timestamp directly with only one RPC request because timestamps are just a block metadata.
+It is not possible to get a block number by timestamp directly with only one RPC request because timestamps are just part of the block metadata.
 In order to remove this dependency, we need extra work:

 - A) Use a [binary search](https://github.com/nachomazzara/eth-block-timestamp) or any other new way to get the closest block for a given timestamp.
 - B) Start adding block numbers to the deployments.
-For old deployments we can create an immutable file with all the blocks per each timestamp used for previous deployments.
+For old deployments, we can create an immutable file with all the blocks per each timestamp used for previous deployments.
 This file will have a fixed size because new deployments will have the block number directly inside the deployment.

 ### Profiles